playframework/playframework/documentation/manual/detailedTopics/database/Developing-with-the-H2-Database.md

 <!--- Copyright (C) 2009-2015 Typesafe Inc. <http://www.typesafe.com> -->
 # H2 database

 The H2 in memory database is very convenient for development because your evolutions are run from scratch when play is restarted.
-If you are using an ORM you probably need it to closely mimic your planned production database.
+If you are using Anorm, you probably need it to closely mimic your planned production database.
 To tell h2 that you want to mimic a particular database you add a parameter to the database url in your application.conf file, for example:

 ```
 db.default.url="jdbc:h2:mem:play;MODE=MYSQL"